Huddersfield pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Huddersfield right now?

-On 25 June 2026, overall pollen levels in Huddersfield are moderate.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Huddersfield are low.
+Cypress is the main contributor to airborne pollen, while grass and artemisia remain at lower levels

 Will pollen levels change in Huddersfield tomorrow?

-On 26 June 2026, pollen conditions in Huddersfield will be different from today, with cypress at low levels and grass increasing
+On 17 July 2026, pollen conditions in Huddersfield will be similar to today, with cypress at low levels, grass at low levels, artemisia at low levels

 Is pollen expected to decrease in Huddersfield this week?